- Code ENGN3213

 - Offered by RS Electrical, Energy and Materials Engineering

 - ANU College ANU College of Engineering and Computer Science

 This course introduces advanced theoretical and technical knowledge of digital circuits and embedded systems.
 Digital and embedded systems are at the heart of almost all modern mechatronic and electronic technologies, ranging from smartphones to robots and autonomous vehicles.
 The course has a clear hardware focus, with the first half of the curriculum centered around the analysis and design of sequential logic circuits, and their implementation on field-programmable-gate-array (FPGA) platform using the Verilog hardware-description language.
 The later part of the course focuses on microcontroller-based embedded system design using AVR chips and C programming.
 Through the many lab activities and projects, students will have the opportunity to analyse, design, bench test and operate a variety of systems.
 The course will also develop advanced cognitive, technical and communication skills associated with complex digital design problems.

 Upon successful completion, students will have the knowledge and skills to:

 - Explain the fundamental principles of sequential digital circuits and finite state machines.

-- Compare and describe the architecture and fundamental concepts of the modern embedded microprocessor systems.
+- Compare and describe the architecture and fundamental concepts of modern embedded microprocessor systems.

-- Design an embedded system using C/C++ programming and microprocessor boards.
+- Design an embedded system using C/C++ programming and microcontroller boards.

-- Analyse critically, and evaluate the performance of systems against the design requirements.
+- Analyse critically, and evaluate the performance of systems against given design requirements.